DRBD-Mamba for Robust and Efficient Brain Tumor Segmentation with Analytical Insights: Experiments

 For each systematic fold, we train our proposed model and two state-of-the-art Mamba based segmentation models: SegMamba \cite{xing2024segmamba} and SegMambaV2 \cite{xing2025segmamba} for 300 epochs under identical hyperparameter settings, ensuring comparability across all the folds.
 These baselines are chosen as they achieve state-of-the-art performance with the single random 20\% test set as reported in Table \ref{tab:brats2023_results}, making them suitable references for testing their robustness in challenging heterogeneous systematic cross fold settings.

 Results are presented in Table \ref{tab:segmamba_comparison}.
-These results show that our model achieves superior Dice scores on the most challenging subregions (TC and ET), notably outperforming both SegMamba \cite{xing2024segmamba} and SegMambaV2 \cite{xing2025segmamba} across all proposed systematic five folds despite having far fewer parameters 29M (proposed) vs 64M (SegMamba) and 105M (SegMambaV2).
+These results show that our model achieves superior Dice scores on the most challenging subregions (TC and ET), notably outperforming both SegMamba \cite{xing2024segmamba} and SegMambaV2 \cite{xing2025segmamba} across all proposed systematic five folds.
 On average, the proposed model achieves Dice scores of 92.85\% (WT), 90.69\% (TC), and 86.26\% (ET).
 The low standard deviations for all tumor subregions ($\leq$1.7\% Dice) across the systematic folds confirm the stability of the proposed model’s performance despite heterogeneous test distributions.
 WT segmentation is particularly robust (0.49\% Dice standard deviation), while TC and ET segmentation accuracy fluctuate more (standard deviations of 1.51\% and 1.62\% respectively), reflecting variation in tumor sizes across these systematic folds.

 To better understand the reason for the variation in results, we performed a detailed analysis linking the performance differences to each tumor subregion volume.
 We first grouped all test cases (1251 across folds) by their average Dice into five equal bins as presented in Fig. \ref{fig:four-a} (Bin1$\rightarrow$Bin5, having Dice score ranges mentioned on the x-axis) to examine how performance relates to tumor volume.
 It can be observed that ET volume increases steadily in bins as the Dice score increases, while both NC and ED show no specific trend with the increase of Dice score.
 These observations clearly indicate that ET volume is the most dominant factor influencing segmentation performance.